nojronatron/nojronatron.github.io/continuing-education/github-foundations-cert-notes.md

 Codespaces in a cloud-based IDE with all the tools and functionality of VS Code and the ability to interop with GitHub Repositories and JetBrains IDEs.
 A GitHub account is required and a billing account is necessary to enable Codespace usage.

+### Codespaces Costs

 Monthly Included Storage and Core Hours for Personal Accounts:

 - GitHub Free: 15 GB/month and 120 Hrs.
 - GitHub Pro: 20 GB/month and 180 Hrs.
 - Paid usage break-down is complex but for a 2-core configuration used for 1 hour will incurr $0.18 charge.

+Some open-ended questions:

+- [x] How to monitor usage?
+Open your provile settings and navigate to Billing :arrow_right: Summary to see limits and monthly usage report.
+- [x] Cost after surpassing 60 hours?
+Since asking this question the Free Hours has been double to 120/month.
+See bullet points above for more costs info.
+- [x] What features are included in CodeSpaces?
+Fast spin-up, customizable using codespaces file and `.vscode` settings file.
+Also template-able for consistent new Codespace configuration spin-up.

 ### Codespaces Lifecycle